uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-circuit-breaking-metric-aggregation/sc-oss.md

 Looking at individual application instances in the Hystrix Dashboard is not very useful in terms of understanding the overall health of the system.
 Turbine is an application that aggregates all of the relevant `/hystrix.stream` endpoints into a combined `/turbine.stream` for use in the Hystrix Dashboard.

 1) Review the `$CLOUD_NATIVE_APP_LABS_HOME/turbine/pom.xml` file.
-By adding `spring-cloud-starter-hystrix` to the classpath this application is eligible to use circuit breakers via Hystrix.
+By adding `spring-cloud-starter-turbine` to the classpath this application is eligible to aggregate metrics via Turbine.

 ```xml
 <dependency>